Non Profit Tax ID Number: Everything You Need to Know

 A new EIN is required if a non-profit organization is going through an ownership/structure change.

 If you need help with your non-profit Tax ID number or changing structure/ownership, you can post your legal need on UpCounsel's marketplace.
 Lawyers on UpCounsel are leaders in the legal industry.
 UpCounsel only allows the top 5 percent of lawyers service customers through the site.
-They come from law schools like Harvard, Rice, Princeton, and Yale Law and average more than 14 years of legal experience, working with companies like Google, Stripe, and Twilio.
+They come from law schools like Harvard, Rice, Princeton, and Yale Law and average more than 14 years of legal experience, working with companies like Google, Menlo Ventures, and Airbnb.